-My Printable Holiday Planner Kit inside the Organized-ish Binder Kit Collection is perfect for getting all your thoughts in order for the big day.
+My Printable Thanksgiving Planner Kit inside the Organized-ish Binder Kit Collection is perfect for getting all your thoughts in order for the big day.

 2. Serve Snacks

 Not only does this keep guests from having uncomfortable growling stomachs, it also helps cut down on meal volume.
 If guests snack on appetizers, they won’t need as much for dinner.
-That means you can buy a smaller turkey and make less servings of side dishes.
+That means you can buy a smaller turkey and make fewer servings of side dishes.

 Snacks don’t have to be elaborate.
 Just a cheese and cracker tray and a bowl of roasted pecans will keep them happy.